amod0/inventory-management/README.md

 - Product and inventory CRUD operations
 - Category and supplier management
 - Invoice and image upload support using Multer
-- Reporting system (Excel/CSV export) using Telerik Reporting
+- Report generation in CSV format using `csv-writer`
-- PostgreSQL integration for reliable data storage
+- MongoDB integration for flexible and scalable data storage
 - Secure API endpoints with request validation
 - Scalable project structure using MVC architecture